Coscinocera hercules: Description

-Their larvae grow up to 12 cm (about 4.7 in), and will weigh around 29 grams in their final instar.
+Their larvae grow up to 12 cm (about 4.7 in), and will weigh around 54 grams in their final instar.
 They are a pale-blue or green color, with red dots along their sides and yellow spines.

 Diet

 As an adult, the Hercules moth does not eat.
-Their larvae will feed on the leaves of rainforest trees such as Dysoxylum muelleri, Glochidion ferdinandi, Timonius rumphii, and Timonius singularis, but prefer to eat the leaves of the Bleeding Heart tree (Homalanthus populifolius).
+Instead, they survive on food stores from when they were a larva.
+The larvae feed on the leaves of a number of rainforest trees including Dysoxylum mollissimum, Glochidion ferdinandi, Homalanthus populifolius, Polyscias elegans, Timonius rumphii, and Timonius singularis.